Browse by Medical Category

-Serguei Melnitchouk, MD, MPH, is a cardiac surgeon at Massachusetts General Hospital and specializes in minimally invasive mitral valve surgery.
-Dr. Melnitchouk is instructor in surgery at Harvard Medical School.
+Serguei Melnitchouk, MD, MPH, is a board-certified cardiac surgeon at Massachusetts General Hospital and specializes in minimally invasive mitral valve surgery.
+Dr. Melnitchouk is assistant professor of surgery at Harvard Medical School.